IanKlein6/IanKlein6/README.md

 - 📚 Continuous learning and applying my knowledge in practical settings.

 **Key Projects:**
+- 🔨 **[CAP: Track](https://github.com/IanKlein6/Time-Sheet-App)** - A vital part of the Construction Application Platform (CAP), designed to revolutionize project management and time tracking in the construction industry.
+This project underscores my commitment to enhancing operational efficiency and accuracy across job sites.
 - 🌐 **[Capstone Project: Dealership Ratings](https://github.com/IanKlein6/Capstone-Project-Dealership-Ratings)** - A showcase of my expertise in Python, Django, and React, integrated with IBM Cloud APIs.
 - 🌟 **[Ian Klein's Portfolio Website](https://github.com/IanKlein6/Portfolio-Website-Ian-Klein)** - A modern, responsive web application built with React and SCSS, demonstrating my web development skills and professional journey.
 This portfolio is a testament to my ability to create engaging, dynamic, and user-friendly web experiences.
 Check out the website [here](https://ianklein.netlify.app/).
 - 🛒 **[Shopping React App](https://github.com/IanKlein6/Shopping-Calculator-App-React)** - A Dockerized React application for tracking shopping expenses with ease.
 Showcases my skills in React and containerization, ensuring seamless setup and usage.
 Check it live [here](https://reactshoppingappianklein.netlify.app/).